-2. Welcome from the Director
+2. Welcome from the Board of Directors

 Welcome to NCIUL, an institution with International style of education.
 Our distinguished faculty, with an almost limitless breadth of academic and business experience, offers our students a challenging, inspiring, and practical foundation for their future endeavours.